mafedavila/TDSbenchmark/README.md

 - requirements.txt
 - special-torch.txt (optional for tools that need special torch library before installing reqs.)

+Put the real dataset inside the data folder as a file with .csv extension.
+If you want to compare several tools, pre-processing the original dataset and scaling it is advised.

 ## How to run
 Inside TDSbenchmark run:
 ```